 This report provides information on the laws and regulations for food, import rules for food, and contact information in the Czech Republic.
-It is recommended to read the EU-27 Food and Agricultural Import Regulations and Standards report because the Czech Republic, a member of the European Union, follows the EU directives and regulations.
-The following sections were updated: I-VI, IX, and Appendix I-II
+It is recommended to read the EU Food and Agricultural Import Regulations and Standards report no. E70048 prepared by USEU Brussels, because the Czech Republic, a member of the European Union, follows the EU directives and regulations.
+The following sections were updated: I, II, IV, VII, and Appendix I-II.
+Please note new labeling requirements for spirits in section II.

+Disclaimer:

-Disclaimer: This report was prepared by the Office of Agricultural Affairs of the USDA/FAS (in Prague, Czech Republic) for U.S. exporters of domestic food and agricultural products.
+This report was prepared by the USDA/Foreign Agricultural Service in Prague, Czech Republic, for U.S. exporters of domestic food and agricultural products.
 While every possible care was taken in the preparation of this report, information provided may not be completely accurate either because policies have changed since its preparation, or because clear and consistent information about these policies was not available.
-It is highly recommended that U.S. exporters verify the full set of import requirements with their foreign customers, who are normally best equipped to research such matters with local authorities, before any goods are shipped.
+It is highly recommended that U.S. exporters verify the full set of import requirements with the respective FSIS or APHIS Inspection offices or their foreign importer, who are normally best equipped to research such matters with local authorities, before any goods are shipped.

 FINAL IMPORT APPROVAL OF ANY PRODUCT IS SUBJECT TO THE IMPORTING COUNTRY'S RULES AND REGULATIONS AS INTERPRETED BY BORDER OFFICIALS AT THE TIME OF PRODUCT ENTRY.